repairvision/repairvision.github.io/_pages/gettingstarted/index.md

 ### Example Project

-1. Import Video on Demand System (UML) Project as **SVN repository**.
-(ReVision currently only support SVN, so we have to import the Git repository via SVN.):
+1. Import Video on Demand System (UML) project from the following repository.
+The repository can be imported to Eclipse by Git or SVN:
    * __{{ exampleproject }}__
 1. Proceed with the [steps below starting with step 3](#step-3-repairing-inconsistencies-with-revision) to test ReVision.